 Annual Security Report

-In accordance with federal law, Augsburg College produces an Annual Security Report.
+In accordance with federal law, Augsburg College produces an Annual Security Report also known as the Clery Report.
 This report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by Augsburg; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
 You can obtain a paper copy of this report by contacting Augsburg’s Department of Public Safety at 612-330-1717.
 You can view the report on-line by following the link below:

 Certain crimes (e.g. “Clery Reportable Crimes”) reported to “Campus Security Authorities” (CSAs) must be disclosed as statistical data in the College’s Annual Security Report (Clery Report).
 The Department of Education defines CSAs as (1) Campus police department or security department (e.g. Augsburg Department of Public Safety); (2) Individuals with responsibility for campus security but who are not a campus police or security department under (1), for example, people monitoring doors (e.g. Door Monitors at the Kennedy/Melby Entrance or Residence Life workers monitoring access to dormitory buildings); (3) Individuals and/or organizations to which students and employees should report criminal offenses (e.g. Augsburg Department of Public Safety, off-site coordinators); (4) “An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 If such an official is a pastoral or professional counselor as defined below, the official is not considered a campus security authority when acting as a pastoral or professional counselor.